-We have sequenced the genomes of 20 high-risk prostate tumors at the Vancouver Prostate Centre and found MTAP to be deleted in 30% of them.
-In independent cohorts analyzed by Affymetrix SNP arrays, MTAP was found to be deleted in 10% (3 of 30) and 70% (5 of 7) of prostatic adenocarcinomas and neuroendocrine tumors, respectively.
-Finally, we find MTAP deletion to occur significantly (P = 0.027, the Fisher exact test) more often in CRPC tumor samples on a Vancouver Prostate Centre CRPC tissue microarray (3 out of 12 patients have deletions) compared with Gleason 2009 array (where deletion was detected in 2 of 78 patients).
-We also find MTAP to be significantly (P = 0.036, the Fisher exact test) more often deleted in GEO GSE14996 data set that contains Affymetrix SNP6.0-based copy number profiles of multisampled metastatic prostate tumors (ref.
-34; 3 of 14 patients have deletions) compared with Vancouver Prostate Centre Gleason 2009 tissue microarray.
-In the majority of these tumors, MTAP is heterozygously deleted and MTAP expression correlates well with copy number (Fig. 3C).
-To understand the clinical significance of this, we analyzed gene expression data for 230 prostate tumors (accessible at cBio Cancer Genomics Portal developed by the Computational Biology Center at Memorial Sloan-Kettering Cancer Center, New York; ref.
-35) and found that MTAP expression is decreased by more than 2 Figure 4.
-A, mice carrying LTL352 xenografts were treated (intraperitoneally) with 6-TG (75 ma/ka) + MTA (100 ma/ka) or saline (controls) on days 1, 5, and 9.
-On day 12, the tumors in the treated group were approximately 64% smaller than those in the untreated control group (a decrease of tumor growth rate by about 74%).
-Mean values with SEM are plotted. , significant differences between control and treated tumors (paired t test, P < 0.05).
-All mice treated with 6-TG in the absence of MTA died within 12 days.
-B, histologic and immunohistochemical analysis of LTL352 tissues from control (untreated) and 6-TG + MTA-treated xenografts.
-Representative fields of H&E and caspase-3 staining are shown.
-In the treated mice, the tumors had reduced proliferation and increased apoptosis when compared with the control tumors as illustrated by increase of caspase-3positive cells from 1.42% $\pm\,0.17\%$ to $4.49\% \pm 0.26\%$ (mean \pm SD).
-C. the chemical structure of MTA.
-D. the chemical structure of 6-TG.

-Z-scores in approximately 11% of tumors.
-Moreover, a Kaplan-Meier analysis revealed that MTAP expression is associated with significantly shorter time to postoperative recurrence as measured by PSA (Fig. 3D).
-Thus, reduced expression of MTAP seems to be both prognostic and predictive for MTAP-based therapies.
+We have sequenced the genomes of 20 high risk prostate tumours at the Vancouver Prostate Centre and found MTAP to be deleted in 30% of them.
+In independent cohorts analyzed using Affymetrix SNP arrays MTAP was found to be deleted in 10% (3/30) and 70% (5/7) of prostatic adenocarcinomas and neuroendocrine tumours, respectively.
+Finally, we find MTAP deletion to occur significantly (p=0.027, Fisher's exact test) more often in CRPC tumour samples on a VPC CRPC tissue microarray (three out of 12 patients have deletions) compared to Gleason 2009 array (where deletion was detected in two out of 78 patients).
+We also find MTAP to be significantly (p= 0.036, Fisher's exact test) more often deleted in GEO GSE14996 dataset that contains Affymetrix SNP6.0-based copy number profiles of multisampled metastatic prostate tumours (34) (three out of 14 patients have deletions) compared to VPC Gleason 2009 TMA.
+In the majority of these tumours MTAP is heterozygously deleted and MTAP expression correlates well with copy number (Fig. 3C).
+To understand the clinical significance of this we analyzed gene expression data for 230 prostate tumours (accessible at cBio Cancer Genomics Portal developed by the Computational Biology Center at Memorial Sloan-Kettering Cancer Center) (35) and found that MTAP expression is decreased by more than 2 Z-scores in approximately 11% of tumours.
+Moreover, a Kaplan-Meier analysis revealed that MTAP expression is associated with significantly shorter time to post-operative recurrence as measured by prostate specific antigen (Figure 3D).
+Thus, reduced expression of MTAP appears to be both prognostic and predictive for MTAP based therapies.